Thaeimos/aws-terraform/README.md

         - Use user's defined service account if present.
 Otherwise resort to default service account.
     - Github repo instructions and commands to add the necessary secrets.
 Github CLI is included in above docker image.

 - IAM read-only users.
-Use this [link to connect](https://incode-test.signin.aws.amazon.com/console) to the account with the credentials provided.
 The code is in this [separated terraform file](/infra-as-code/environments/production/users.tf).

 - VPC
     - Manually created instead using modules (Like https://github.com/terraform-aws-modules/terraform-aws-vpc?ref=v3.16.1 for example - Pinned, of course)